AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/destination-delivery.md

 # Destination delivery

-The destination delivery section indicates where exactly the exported data goes and what authentication rule is used in the location where the data will land.
+The destination delivery section indicates where the exported data goes and what authentication rule is used in the location where the data will land.

 When configuring a destination, you must specify an authentication rule and one or more `destinationServerId`parameters, corresponding to the destination servers that define where the data will be delivered to.
 In most cases, the authentication rule that you should use is `CUSTOMER_AUTHENTICATION`.